 But it’s not just that we are avoiding harmful foods by eating plant-based, we are also getting more good foods that further improve our body’s health.
-Fruits and vegetables and other plant-based foods like whole grains and beans, contain antioxidants that fight off free radicals and disease in the body.
-Increased antioxidant levels of vegetarians compared to omnivores.
+Fruits and vegetables and other plant-based foods like whole grains and beans contain antioxidants that fight off free radicals and disease in the body.
+See: Increased antioxidant levels of vegetarians compared to omnivores.

 Another benefit is the increase of fiber that we get by eating plant-based.
-Fiber is highly underrated, and has been found to be deficient in 95% of American’s diets.
+Fiber is highly underrated and has been found to be deficient in 95% of Americans’ diets.
 Fiber helps to remove toxins from the body, fights disease, and also helps to fuel good bacteria in our body’s microbiome and gut.

-For more see 15 Steps to WFPBD
+For more ways to get fiber, see 15 Steps to WFPBD.

-The Plant-based Diet Helps Save Money
+The Plant-Based Diet Helps Save Money

 If you are looking to save a little bit of money on your grocery bills, the plant-based diet might help.

-Although not the case for every single food, but there are a lot of plant-based foods that can be much cheaper than meat or animal products.
+Although not the case for every single food, there are a lot of plant-based foods that can be much cheaper than meat or animal products.

 Some examples of inexpensive plant-based whole foods are: